MrAndrew/DrewMovies2/README.md

 ### Built With

+Along with base Android Studio tools (gradle, Java, standard Google dependencies) this project also implements:

 * [Picasso](https://github.com/square/picasso) - A powerful image downloading and caching library for Android
 * [ButterKnife](https://github.com/JakeWharton/butterknife) - Library for easy binding of Android Views using an anotation processor